projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 EOF
 ```

-Bind the ClusterRole to the `calico-node` ServiceAccount
+Bind the cluster role to the `calico-node` ServiceAccount

 ```
 kubectl create clusterrolebinding calico-node --clusterrole=calico-node --serviceaccount=kube-system:calico-node
 ```

-## Install DaemonSet
+## Install daemon set

-`calico/node` runs as a DaemonSet so that it is installed on every node in the cluster.
+`calico/node` runs as a daemon set so that it is installed on every node in the cluster.

-Create the DaemonSet
+Create the daemon set

 ```
 kubectl apply -f - <<EOF
 kind: DaemonSet
 apiVersion: apps/v1
 metadata: